If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 During the German resistance, starting in 1941, the German soldiers encircled the village and arrested the local men.
 They executed 14 villagers and burned down every house in the area.

-Poliou House was burning for 11 days and underwent serious damage.
+Poliou House was burning for 11 days and underwent severe damage.
 You can visit a monument honoring the victims of the German resistance close to Poliou House.

 Asteri is a tranquil place to stay at a convenient location.
-From there, it’s easy to reach Melidoni Cave, the village of Anogeia, Arkadi Monastery, and also the Archaeological Site of Eleftherna.
+From there, it’s easy to reach Melidoni Cave, the village of Anogia, Arkadi Monastery, and the Archaeological Site of Eleftherna

 Poliou House